 From safety upgrades to routine maintenance, infrastructure improvements can be costly.
 For many communities across the Midwest and beyond, funds are limited, enabling the ability to address all system deficiencies.
 We understand the struggle municipalities face with constrained financial resources and have worked with hundreds of communities to procure funding from outside sources for transportation and utility infrastructure needs.

 To match your community with available funding sources, we begin by evaluating your infrastructure needs.
 Our staff will prepare project work plans in conjunction with community improvement programs to assist with planning efforts, so outside funding opportunities aren’t missed.
 Through a combination of federal, state, and other funding sources, we can guide you in closing funding gaps.

 While there are no guarantees when applying for outside funding, our clients are often highly successful in meeting their funding needs once applicable sources are identified.
-In the past decade alone, we have provided guidance, application assistance, and designed infrastructure projects for communities totaling over $1 billion.
+In the past decade alone, we’ve provided guidance, application assistance, and designs for community infrastructure projects totaling over $1 billion.

 Revenue Based Funding

 It’s important to keep debt service levies in check to stay competitive for economic development while striving to improve infrastructure conditions.
 We can assist in developing right-sized solutions that leverage utility and economic revenues for long-term infrastructure and development initiatives.

 Innovative relationships across public and private sectors that leverage nontraditional funding sources help us guide communities to overcome the financial challenges they face to meet evolving infrastructure needs.
 The end game for public and private partnerships is to benefit the community with new economic development while benefitting the general public with improved infrastructure.

 With an understanding of your community’s unique needs and any established policies or precedents, we can help avoid potential assessment pitfalls, guide policy development, work with property owners, and propose creative solutions to achieve community objectives.